Leo3418/RealMute/README.md

 - See list of muted players and status of the plugin
 - An optional function to notify muted players when they are sending messages
 - An optional function to keep allowing OPs sending messages while all players are muted
+- Block and mute players if they send any prohibited contents set by adminstrator

 Usage
 ----------